OnArrow/recite_word/Lesson/Part 02/02/Lesson 12.md

    ```
    The captain is very proud of me

-   I won a prize for the best lawyer in New York and my parents are very proud fo me
+   I won a prize for the best lawyer in New York and my parents are very proud of me

    He's proud of you
    ```